iboyko21/frontend-application-design/chapter5/README.md

 External Interfaces require attention and active management, and generally should not be trusted.
 An external interface can express unexpected or unpredictable behaviors and may change without warning.

 While not strictly necessary, it is a safe practice to engineer an adapter or bridge at the external interface that performs data validation, error handling, and has a comprehensive unit test suite.
-The addapter translates data arriving over the external interface into a trusted internal data model that may be utilized throughout the application without fear of unexpected changes.
+The adapter translates data arriving over the external interface into a trusted internal data model that may be utilized throughout the application without fear of unexpected changes.
 If the external interface does change unexpectedly, the adapter prevents those changes from infecting the frontend and causing unintended side effects.

 For this tutorial, we will include such an adapter so the student understands how these adapters are built.
 Whether or not any individual project chooses to include an adapter layer depends on the priorities and concerns of the project management.